 What are the disadvantages of non-virtual idea boards?

 On the whole, they’re a great way to spark creativity and get everyone working together — but they’re not without their downsides.

 Group thinking sessions can be chaotic unless properly managed: all too easily, big characters dominate the conversation, while the quieter (but no less valid) voices are drowned out.

 Then there’s the collating of ideas itself: With so many thoughts flying around, it’s easy for things to be missed off.
 Then there are problems with visibility: People at the back of the room might struggle to read notes from a distance, plus there’s bad handwriting to decode, sticky notes falling off, whiteboards getting smudged or cleaned, notes lost, and photos languishing in inboxes…

 There’s also diversity of the group to take into account — and quite frankly, noisy, fast-paced brainstorming sessions just don’t work for everyone.

-Some people are slow, deep thinkers and have their best ideas when left alone to focus.
+Some people are slow, deep thinkers and have their best ideas when they can focus alone.
 Others like space to think about what they’ve learned and add more thoughts to the pot later.
 Then there are remote employees to think about — if they’re not there on the day, then they simply miss out, then have to play catchup with someone’s messy notes.

 In short, doing everything in one noisy session means a lot of potentially brilliant thoughts go unspoken.